dvorakman/nix-config/README.md

 ```sh
 makepasswd
 ```
-to create your user account password then append it to the users.user.xxx, HashedPassword = "xxxx";
+to create your user account password then append it to the users.user.xxx, hashedPassword = "xxxx";